A BRIEF SUMMARY

-Well howdy do.
-I’m Anna, a British born adventurer, motivational speaker and writer.
+Well howdy do – I’m Anna, a British born adventurer, motivational speaker, influencer and author.
 I was recently named by Condé Nast Traveller as one of the 50 most influential travellers of our time, and by the the Guardian as one of the top modern female adventurers .
-I’m also now enjoying pride of place as one of The Discovery Channel’s ‘Make Your World Bigger’ Champions.
-Over there is my face.
-It’s not much but I’ve had it a while and I’m rather attached to it.
+I am also proud to be the UK Ambassador for Girl Guiding, and the co-founder of Adventure Queens; the UK’s fastest growing women’s adventure community.

 In 2013 I wheeled my way, solo and unassisted, 11,000 miles through each and every state of the USA.
 I visited schools along the route and raised £11,000 for Global Charity Right To Play.
 You can read all about the saddle-based shenanigans here.

 For 2015 I switched to a simpler mode of transport and spent 5 and 1/2 months running 1,911 miles along New Zealand’s Te Araroa trail.
 Unsupported and with all my worldly possessions in a 14kg backpack, I visited local schools en route and raised £7,000 for The Outward Bound Trust – to give kids in the UK and NZ a shot at adventures of their very own.
-It was quite the journey, and you can read all about it here.
+It was quite the journey, and you can read all about it here in the bestselling book – The Pants Of Perspective.

 Much closer to home, I have also: